EPSRC-DIGEST/epsrc-digest.github.io/_pages/home.md

 # Welcome!

-Data-driven exploration of the carbon emissions impact of grid energy storage deployment and dispatch.
-EPSRC funded collaboration between Universities of Oxford and Edinburgh and Imperial College London
+Welcome to our research project 'DIGEST' (Data-driven exploration of the carbon emissions Impact of Grid Energy STorage deployment and dispatch), funded by UKRI/EPSRC, a collaboration between Oxford University, Imperial College London, and Brunel University.
+This project explores how grid energy storage systems impact the carbon dioxide emissions from the power system.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->